Gulliver's Kingdom

-Gulliver's Kingdom (also known as Gulliver's Matlock Bath) is a theme park aimed at children aged 3-13 in the Derbyshire town of Matlock Bath, England.
+Gulliver's Kingdom (also known as Gulliver's Matlock Bath) is a theme park aimed at children aged 3-13 in the Derbyshire village of Matlock Bath, England.
 The park was founded in 1978 by Ray and Hilary Phillips as a model village, before later expanding to include a small train and some second hand rides.
+The Philips Family still own Gulliver's Kingdom in the present day.

+History

+The park was opened on 27th May 1978 by Ray and Hilary Phillips as a model village, before later expanding to include a small train and some second hand rides.

 Gulliver's Kingdom is close to the site of the Victorian Switchback rollercoaster ride, after which the theme park's main rollercoaster was eventually named.

-In the early 1980s, a hotel and chalets were built.
-In 2017, the themed accommodation area was rebranded as the Explorers Retreat.
-The Philips Family still own Gulliver's Kingdom in the present day.
+In the early 1980s, a hotel and a number of chalets were constructed within the park.
+These facilities were shut in the late 1990s.
+In 2017, the concept was revisited with the development of a themed accommodation titled 'Explorers Retreat'.

+Gulliver’s Kingdom celebrated its 45th anniversary in 2023.